COVID-19-AI-Research-Project/COVID18-AI-Detection/Projects/2/README.md

 &nbsp;

-You can also go through our [dataset](https://github.com/aniruddh-1/AI-Classification/blob/0.1.0/Projects/2/Model/Dataset/covid19-dataset) where we have indexed all the images and converted them into same format(PNG).
 We have used tensorflow library for training a binary classification model of CT Scans using Convolutional Neural Network.
 The graph of model is as follows:

 ![alt text](https://github.com/aniruddh-1/AI-Classification/blob/0.1.0/Media/Images/cnn_architecture.png "CNN")